mbeckrich/genes/content/family/bundle-1/pacific-trip-1.md

 - id-03-012
 ---
 {{< individual >}}
-Beckrich, Marshall took a childhood trip to the Pacific with Beckrich, Ken and Van Horn, Lisa in the late 1990s.
+Beckrich, Marshall took a childhood trip to the Pacific with Van Horn, Lisa in the late 1990s.
 Accompanying them were Jaquish, Fern and Jaquish, Inis.

 Animal sightings:
 + Seals